 Hyperlink phrases rather than single words

 Do not use "here" or "click here."
 Phrases are easier to spot, but should be descriptive.
 To meet accessibility guidelines descriptive phrases are crucial.
 For those using screen readers, hearing "link click here" is frustrating at best.
-Search engines also key in on hyperlinked text to improve their results — users are not searching for "click here."

 Make images accessible